samsucik/slovak-taxonomy-for-inat/data-sources/slovenske-botanicke-menoslovie-2024/notes.md

 # TO-DO list

 - see where we added more than one name to a taxon: run `detect_multiple_added_names_per_taxon.py`
+- for slovak names belonging to more than 1 taxon: wait for resolution from DRL
 - groups: see if they exist under a different rank (form/variety), otherwise move on
 - search by synonyms: first from the DB then from GBIF/POWO
 - where a taxon is missing and could be requested to be created, send a list to DRL first (as some taxa are questionable in the first place)
 - contact others based on the results of running `filter_existing_names.py` and then `attribute_existing_names.py` (keep track of resolved cases in `existing_names_covered.csv`)
 - names of orders!
 (MFS)
+- check all the names assigned with the help of synonyms (`sbm_to_inat_sci_name_mapping.csv`) and auto-detect those that are based on heterotypic (taxonomical) rather than homotypic (nomenclatural) synonyms.
+POWO should serve as a guide here.

 ## Handling tough-to-find taxa